Motion Setup Functions

 The DefaultAxisSpeed Parameter configures the axis speed used by MoveRapid() after a controller reset.

-You can also set the axis speed for rapid motion with the <Axis>F<Speed> syntax with no spaces.
-This is common in G-code motion programs that command G0 (Rapid).
+You can set the speeds for individual axes during rapid motion with the <Axis>F<Speed> syntax with no spaces.
+This method is not required but is often used in G-code motion programs that command G0 (Rapid).

 Coordinated moves such as MoveLinear(), MoveCw(), and MoveCcw() use one feedrate that specifies coordinated speed, which is the combined vector speed.
 This feedrate is the speed of the path through space, not any one axis speed.
 The function that follows sets the coordinated speed on the current task.